ClasicRando/arcgis_rest_scraper/README.md

 **** DISCLAIMER ****

 I do not take fault for any data that is scraped but does not match the server's data.
-This is simply to cover myself if anything does wrong.
+This is simply to cover myself if anything does go wrong.
 I am open to feedback and improvements in the issues section

 Simple GUI providing the user the ability to scrape a REST service from ArcGIS using the primary URL of the service.
 From this URL, the metadata and scraping method are defined.
 Currently, just 2 cases are handled by the scraper: